Oleksandr123234/edp-cd-pipeline-operator/docs/arch.md

 4. The **codebase-operator** retrieves the new tag from the **CDStageDeploy** resource and updates the image tag in Argo CD.
 5. Lastly, Argo CD deploys the newer image.

-!!! note
-    In Tekton deploy scenario, autodeploy will start working only after the first manual deploy.
+**Note:**  In Tekton deploy scenario, autodeploy will start working only after the first manual deploy.

 ### Autodeploy in Jenkins